Print this page

 • AVOM has no influence on the height of the allowances mentioned in art.
 3.8 of the Cao-OI.
 It also has no influence on the payment of overtime or holiday hours.

 It is difficult to give a general indication what the effect will be of reduction of salary on these benefits.
-Should you have further questions concerning these issues you may turn to your personnel officer.
+Should you have further questions concerning these issues please consult your personnel officer.

 Termination

-When it becomes clear that employment will be terminated during the period agreed upon, then a customised agreement will be made regarding incorporating the changed circumstances.
-On the termination of employment the Tax Authority states that remaining obligations will be settled with the net salary.
+When it becomes clear that the employment contract will be terminated during the agreed term of the period, a new agreement will be drawn up that reflects the changed circumstances.
+Upon termination of the employment contract, the remaining obligations will be settled against the net salary, as prescribed by the Tax Authority.

 Example

-1) Calculation based on the salary of a PhD student (second year)
+1) Calculation based on the salary of a researcher in training (second year).

 Confidental Infomation